sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 It could be at the end of a road of trials, or inside the cave where they must conquer their greatest fear, or in the clutches of their most powerful adversary.

-Whatever the fictional set-up, draw a box around **all** of the points currently in your *Bad Bank* and use them all before the characters get a chance to Rest.
+Whatever the fictional set-up, when you're ready, set up a challenge in the narrative, then draw a box around **all** of the points currently in your *Bad Bank* and use them all before the characters get a chance to Rest.

 If you can do this, when they complete the challenge that used up the last of the set-aside *Bad Bank* points, give them the prize of Act 2 and give